 Most recently, the COVID-19 pandemic has highlighted the multifaceted problems resulting from ever-increasing population density, deforestation, biodiversity loss, environmental pollution and profound global interconnectedness – not only in finance, economics and culture but also with regard to biological, ecological and environmental factors.
 The pandemic demonstrates the need for public health strategies that reach beyond national borders.

 An interdisciplinary approach is required to address these problems.
 Research is needed that overcomes compartmentalised categories and embraces an integrated perspective.
 This cluster provides a forum for collaboration on climate and environmental governance within the EUI, in addition to promoting exchange and joint initiatives with business, government, NGOs and academic colleagues beyond the EUI.
-The cluster’s activities in 2021 include a seminar series, the organisation of an interdisciplinary workshop and the award of a fellowship to conduct research at the Historical Archives of the European Union (HAEU), which are housed at the EUI.
+The cluster’s activities included so far a seminar series, two interdisciplinary workshops and the award of a fellowship to conduct research at the Historical Archives of the European Union (HAEU), which are housed at the EUI.